NehaSaini011/Open-Source-Technologies/README.md

 # Open Source Technologies 💻
-### This repo will contain all the knowledge related this coursework and project links in which I'll be contributing  throughout this semester.
+### This repo will contain all the knowledge related to this coursework and project links in which I'll be contributing  throughout this semester.